bearstech/DjangoDevKit/README.rst

 - **django-shell**: work like ``./manage.py shell`` but use the `django-extensions` ``shell_plus``

+- **django-migrate**: work like ``./manage.py syncdb --nointput && ./manage.py migrate --noinput`` Run migrate only if south is installed.

 - **django-test**: work like ``./manage.py test``.
 Also set ``DEBUG_PROPAGATE_EXCEPTIONS`` to ``True`` so `WebTest` show the full traceback in tests output.